 If you have just discovered you are pregnant, but you aren’t sure when you became pregnant your chosen healthcare professional might also recommend an early pregnancy ultrasound scan.

 Eight weeks pregnant is an early stage to perform an ultrasound, and you wouldn’t ordinarily need one so early.

 What to expect during your 8-week ultrasound

-Depending on your healthcare professional and your personal preferences, your eight-week ultrasound can be performed using a wand across your abdomen or another type of wand inside your vagina.
+Depending on your healthcare professional and your personal preferences, your eight week ultrasound can be performed using an ultrasound probe across your abdomen or another type of probe inside your vagina.
 A vaginal ultrasound is helpful if your bladder isn’t full enough or your uterus is still too small to see.

 At this point in your pregnancy, an ultrasound can confirm that your baby is healthy and progressing as it should be.

 If you are having twins (or more), you might be able to see multiple yolk sacs and multiple heartbeats.
 However, as it is still early days one baby may be missed at this stage.